 Baxter Award.
 There are two (2) Baxter Awards: one (1) for the Best Overall Applicant Memorial and one (1) for the Best Overall Respondent Memorial.
-Applicant and Respondent Memorials will be ranked by two separate panels of judges.
-The ILSA Executive Office shall assign new Team Numbers to be used on the covers of Memorials in order to preserve anonymity.
 The Best Applicant and Best Respondent Memorials shall be published in the corresponding year's issue of the ILSA Journal of International & Comparative Law.